srelling/bachelor_thesis/README.md

 - [x] Add a manufactured solution with a degree 3 polynomial
 - [x] Plot the convergence of CHTSolve on uniform refined mesh of exact solution of degree 3
 - [x] Clean up output of a refinement run
-- [ ] Create a Exact Mesh which is made with uniform refinement from base mesh
+- [X] Create a Exact Mesh which is made with uniform refinement from base mesh
 - [ ] Calculate L2-errornorm correctly
 - [ ] Simple uniform refinement implementation
 - [ ] Create First Adaptive refinement Error indicator
 - [ ] Make different meshes to try out
+- [ ] Redo the mesh as a csg mesh
 # Problems
+- [ ] The inner circular boundary stays in the initial resolution
 - [ ] Reynolds number only influences the pressure field and npt the velocity field so it doesn't make a difference for the final temperature field, does this make sense?
 - [ ] The magnitude of the velocity field only seems to make a tiny difference in the final temperature field
 - [ ] maybe I should use neuman boundry conditions on the surfaces of the domain to simulate the exchange of heat on the domain?
 But then the exchange of heat would be fix and not dependent on the flow of the liqiud?